 - Carbon Dioxide: Takes away the heat and the oxygen element.

 - Dry Chemical: Interrupt the chemical reaction responsible for the fire.

 - Clean Agent: Interrupts the chemical reaction of the fire.

 - Dry Powder: Separates fuel from oxygen and removes heat.

-- Water mist: Takes away the heat element.
+- Water mist: Takes away the heating element.

 - Cartridge Operated Dry Chemical: Interrupts the chemical reaction of the fire.

 You must have seen fire brigade personal spraying water at the place where the fire has incurred to suppress it.
 What does this water do?

-For example, in case of electrical fires and fire produced by inflammable substances.
-In such cases we generally use soda-acid fire extinguisher or a CO2 fire extinguisher which cuts off the supply of oxygen to extinguish the fire.
+For example, in the case of electrical fires and fire produced by inflammable substances.
+In such cases, we generally use a soda-acid fire extinguisher or a CO2 fire extinguisher which cuts off the supply of oxygen to extinguish the fire.